JingMatrix/Alibrary/README.md

 ## Performance

-1. Index speed: 63886 indexes in around 15 minutes.
+1. Index speed: 63886 indexes done in around 15 minutes (with the author's average internet connection).
+2. Index data size: 150644 indexes within size 34M.

 ## Usage

-To begin with, please download `archive.rdb` in the [release page](https://github.com/JingMatrix/Alibrary/releases) as sample dataset.
+To begin with, you can download `archive.rdb` in the [release page](https://github.com/JingMatrix/Alibrary/releases) as sample dataset.
-Our database `archive.rdb` includes all indexes from [well-chosen share links](share_urls.md).
+Our database `archive.rdb` includes all indexes from [well-chosen share links](share_urls.md), and it contains 150644 records of e-books.

 The next step is to start the redis-sever:
 ```sh